 If you’re expecting a child and you suspect you may have contracted chlamydia, it’s vital to seek diagnosis and treatment as soon as possible.
 There are increased risks for the pregnancy if the infection does not get the necessary treatment.

 Chlamydia is treated using antibiotics such as Amoxicillin, Erythromycin, Doxycycline and Azithromycin.
-It is important that the proper course of antibiotics are prescribed based on the medical history of the patient, which is why an in-person GP visit is essential for a pregnant woman.
-For this reason we can’t offer an online prescription for chlamydia treatment; however, we can offer a chlamydia home testing kit for those who suspect they may have contracted the disease.
+It is important that the proper course of antibiotics is prescribed based on the medical history of the patient, which is why an in-person GP visit is essential for a pregnant woman.
+For this reason, we can’t offer an online prescription for chlamydia treatment if you are pregnant; however, we can offer a chlamydia home testing kit for those who suspect they may have contracted the disease.